nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

 **[RemoveFirstTwoChars.java]** Write two methods accepting a string and returning the same string without the first two characters.
-The first one has to use only String's methods (see String.charAt()), while the second one has to use StringBuilder's methods (see StringBuilder.delete()).
+The first one has to use String.charAt(), while the second one has to use StringBuilder.delete().

 Examples: